You started a blog, found a great WordPress theme, figured out how to use WordPress and wrote your first post. That’s a huge accomplishment mamas!

 If you want your blog to grow, you need to step out of the box and try new things.
 Video is an easy way to get started.

 And YouTube is the place to hold your videos.
-I have a YouTube Channel, but it’s not built-up yet.
-But, I’m working on that.
+I have a YouTube Channel and what I do is repurpose my Facebook Lives into YouTube videos.

 YouTube is owned by Google so Google favors video content and can help you grow your traffic.
 It’s a long-term strategy, but why not get started now?